mcer12/Temper-ESP8266/README.md

 ## What you need to make it yourself
 - Hot air station / reflow oven (SHT30 has pins at the bottom, can't be hand-soldered)
-- Components listed in "PCB and BOM" directory
+- Components listed in "PCB and BOM" directory (lcsc and aliexpress links provided)
 - Plastic case ([download on thingiverse](https://www.thingiverse.com/thing:4126709))
 - Hot glue to fixate pcb in the enclosure
 - Patience